Feeding that ensures optimal breeding animals

 When using a liquid starter mix, it is essential to maintain a high level of hygiene, to minimise the growth of harmful mould and bacteria in the feed and troughs.
 It is recommended to clean the troughs with water after each feeding, and it can also be advantageous to leave a small amount of water in the trough, to encourage water intake.

 The water supply in this period is, as previously stated, also essential to keep the pigs active and healthy.
 It is recommended to always have access to clean drinking water, and a minimum of 2 drinkers per pen.
-The drinkers should be placed as close to the feed supply as possible, ensuring optimal usage and an increased feed intake – the drinkers should provide minimum 0.5-1.0 litres per minute.
+The drinkers should be placed as close to the feed supply as possible, ensuring optimal usage and an increased feed intake – the drinkers should provide a minimum of 0.5-1.0 litres per minute.

 Feed and water supply – from 30 kg

-The table below shows the recommended feed composition, when restricted feeding is used from 30 kg and up.
+The table below shows the recommended feed composition when restricted feeding is used from 30 kg and up.

 |Restricted feeding||Diet phase 1||Single diet||Diet phase 2||Diet phase 3|